dorianfm/dom-string-iterators/README.md

 ## Changelog

-2022-07-06 - Change itterators to better handle truncation which is longer than first node.
+2022-07-06 - Change iterators to better handle truncation which is longer than first node.